Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 Instructions: Just add your own Heart of Darkness game files to the ports/hode/gamedata folder.
 Then Just start Heart of Darkness from Ports in the emulationstation menu. \
 Notes: Thanks to [usineur](https://github.com/usineur/hode) for the hode engine that makes this possible.
 Also thanks to [Jetup13](https://github.com/Jetup13/hode-vs-oga) for the porting work for the rk3326 platform.

+### Hurrican (Turrican) (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
+Instructions: Just add the data and lang folders from [here](https://github.com/drfiemost/Hurrican/archive/refs/heads/master.zip) to the ports/hurrican folder or just launch Hurrican from the ports menu in Emulationstation and it will download the files and install them automatically.
+Make sure to have wifi on for this to work! \
+Notes: Thanks to [thrimbor](https://github.com/thrimbor/Hurrican) for the Hurrican engine that makes this possible.
+Also thanks to [romadu](https://github.com/romadu/Hurrican) for the porting work for the rk3326 platform.

 ### Hydra Castle Labyrinth (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: Hydra Castle Labyrinth files are already included and ready to go.
 Just start Hydra Castle Labyrinth from Ports in the emulationstation menu. \
 Notes: Thanks to [ptitSeb](https://github.com/ptitSeb/hydracastlelabyrinth) for the SDL port of this game that makes this possible on this platform.